Overview of STIPS

 Code Description

-STIPS is a simulation tool for the Roman WFI capable of generating images of the entire WFI array of 18 sensor chip assemblies (SCAs).
+STIPS is a simulation tool for the Roman WFI, capable of quickly generating images of the entire WFI array of detectors.
 STIPS depends on the Pandeia exposure time calculator and the WebbPSF point spread function (PSF) generator to create these simulations.
 Users can choose to simulate between 1 and 18 SCAs in any of the WFI imaging filters, insert any number of point or extended sources, and specify a sky background estimate.
 STIPS will scale input fluxes to observed values, retrieve appropriate PSFs, interpolate to the positions of the sources, and add in additional noise terms.

 As described in the Caveats to Using STIPS for Roman, neither pixel saturation nor non-linearity residuals are currently supported.